juppifluppi/poxload/README.md

 ## Web application

-The streamlit web app ```poxload_streamlit.py``` is accessible at:
+The recommended streamlit web app ```poxload_streamlit.py``` is accessible at:

 https://poxload.streamlit.app/

 ## Local command-line tool

-The model can be installed as program in a new conda environment with all the necessary packages in the following way:
+The models can be installed as program in a new conda environment with all the necessary packages, currently with limited functionalities compared to the web application (supports loading prediction for single drugs and batch mode for the final models):

 1. (go to your local ~/anaconda3/envs/ directory)
 2. ```git clone https://github.com/juppifluppi/poxload.git```